smford/docker-tls-configurator/README.md

 ## Instructions

-Run the docker-tls-configurator on the docker server you wish to install the TLS certs on.
+Run the docker-tls-configurator.sh on the docker server you wish to install the TLS certs on.

 It will configure the docker service by:
 1. Generate CA Key